tylerpardo1212/XRP-Price-Alert-Bot/README_2.md

 COOLDOWN_HOURS = 12           # don't re-alert for the same edge within this many hours
 ```

-With these numbers, you'll get a text if price drops to about $0.959 or
+With these numbers, you'll get a call if price drops to about $0.959 or
 climbs to about $1.312, both 10% of the range's width away from the actual
 edges, giving you a heads up before your bot actually stops working, not
 after.
 The cooldown keeps it from texting you every 15 minutes while price